huntdatacenter/about/pages/index.md

             <v-card-text>
               <v-row dense>
                 <v-col cols="12">
-                  Technology changes fast and brings with it new solutions and new oportunities.
+                  Technology changes fast and brings with it new solutions and new opportunities.
 At NTNU in Norway we have a long tradition for experimentation and adoption of new technologies.
-In this spirit, we collaborate closely with scientists to ensure continuous develop of products and services.
+In this spirit, we collaborate closely with scientists to ensure continuous development of products and services.
                 </v-col>
               </v-row>
             </v-card-text>